*Trigger Warning – This story contains mentions of self-harm, mental health distress and suicide.

 Eventually, we got one: an autism diagnosis.
 But the additional labels—depression, generalized anxiety disorder, and borderline personality—didn’t sit right with me.
 The medications, therapies, and treatments prescribed by ‘experts’ only seemed to make things worse.

-I found myself at a crossroads: keep following the experts and watch her condition deteriorate, or trust my instincts and take a different path.
+I found myself at a crossroads: keep following the experts and watch her condition deteriorate, or face judgement and a lot of professional gas-lighting and trust my instincts and take a different path.

 There wasn’t really a choice.
 Her life felt like it was in my hands.